LaunchCodeEducation/lchs/src/chapters/sessions/try-it-sessions.rst

       $ . session-env/Scripts/activate
       (session-env) $ pip install Flask

 #.
-Launch the ``main.py`` program and open the webpage in a browser tab.
+Launch the ``main.py`` program and open the webpage in the browser.
+Nothing
-   Nothing special happens on the page yet.
+   special happens on the page yet.
 You just need to make sure the starter code runs.

    .. figure:: figures/session-try-it-start.png
       :alt: Form page displayed when the Flask app runs the first time.
       :width: 50%

-      This is what you will see when the starter code runs.
+      The starter code displays a simple form.

 #.
-Before moving on, be sure to save and commit your work.
+Before moving on, be sure to :ref:`save and commit <commit-summary>` your
+   work.

 Save Session Data
 -----------------

-In this section, you'll create a new ``session`` object and use it to store a piece of data.
+In this section, you'll use the ``session`` object to store a piece of data.

 Right now, all the Flask application does is render the ``index.html`` page.
 Opening ``main.py``, we see very little code inside the central ``if/else``